Jacky2907/wallet_management/README.md

 The process is described as follow :
 ![image](https://user-images.githubusercontent.com/72750889/193474009-a9043f13-f7ff-41ed-bebe-3873fcd68b16.png)

+*I found it hard to generate children keys.
+However, i tried some code based on some external ressources and my comprehension of the process*

 # Constraints
   - No imported precompiled libraries (EG Bitcoin lib)
   - Use of Python or JS (Python in our case)
   - Allow to use libraries for maths, the generation of public keys, code verification

+*The code isn't in his final state.
+Still have some issues.
+To be continued....*